therealplato/passport-multiauth-demo/readme.md

 ## Demo - Using Passport to authenticate users with multiple auth methods

+Updated to use Express 3.x and Google Oauth2

-This is an attempt to gracefully handle users who want to use multiple third party auth methods to log in to your site.
+This is an example of gracefully handling both local and third party auth methods.
 So far you can do the following with this demo:

 You can make a local account with a username/password, (which logs you in automatically), link a new Google account to it, log out, log in with the Google account, and it's the same user as logging in with the local account.

-If you log in for the first time with twitter or google, the app suggests a username ('handle') based on the profile provided by the 3rd party.
+If you log in for the first time with google, the app suggests a username ('handle') based on the profile provided by the 3rd party.
 It won't let you choose a username that already exists.
 The user must accept this suggested handle or an unused one to complete the registration process.

-**Twitter works AS LONG AS you access the app with url 127.0.0.1:3000 instead of localhost:3000.** This is because dev.twitter.com/apps/ provides a field to set your callback URL, and it doesn't let you point to localhost.
-So if you initiate an auth request to twitter.com from localhost, and it callsback to 127.0.0.1, passport's oauth module comes up with an error "failed to find request token in session".

-This shouldn't be a problem when deployed on an actual domain.

-You can't yet create an account with twitter or google, then link a new username and password to it.

 You can't yet unlink 3rd party accounts from a user.

-###Usage
+### Usage

+    $ git clone git://github.com/therealplato/passport-multiauth-demo.git
+    $ cd passport-multiauth-demo
+    $ npm install -d
     $ node app.js
     $ firefox 127.0.0.1:3000

-127.0.0.1:3000/ renders index.jade, providing the following:

-* welcome message
-* if logged in, options to link accounts
-* if logged out, a form to log in with user/pass
-* if logged out, links to start third party auth process
-* form to create a new user with user/pass/pass
-* list of user objects
+### Files

+`db.js` holds a few db manipulation functions
+`auth.js` sets up passport strategies (including verify callbacks)
+`app.js` sets up the Express server and sets up all other routes

 ### Storage